notnavindu/kotaa/README.md

 ![Product Name Screen Shot][product-screenshot]

-⚠ DISCLAIMER: Documentation is still a work in progress

 Kotaa is a simple, personal, self-hostable URL shortner that can be deployed to the Vercel Edge network.
-TODO:

 <p align="right">(<a href="#readme-top">back to top</a>)</p>